jramshur/Code-Snippets/Power Query/Function - extract table errors.md

-# Power Query Function to Extract Errors from a Table
+# Extract Errors from a Table

 ## Description